meinside/alpine-golang/README.md

 $ docker build -t IMAGE-NAME .
 ```

-Then you'll get a minimal image that runs your go application.
+Then you'll get a minimal docker image which runs your Go application.

 You can run the image with: